Deminarcis/move-my-server/README.md

 You will only need Python to begin with but in the spirit of transparency this script will make sure the following are installed:

-- Python (2.7 should work)
+- Python (2.7 should work, but it is set up to use python3)
 - rsync

-If you dont have these installed then the script will get them from your package manager.
+If you dont have rsync installed then the script will get it from your package manager.

 #### Supported / Tested on: